rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

 ##### Task 7: Conduct Performance Evaluation

-Description: Assess the performance of MuZeroPlayer by playing it against baseline players.
+Description: Assess the performance of ZeroZeroPlayer by playing it against baseline players.

 Subtasks:

 a.
-Set up matches between MuZeroPlayer and RandomPlayer or MinimaxPlayer.
+Set up matches between ZeroZeroPlayer and RandomPlayer or MinimaxPlayer.
 b.
 Record metrics such as win rate, average game length.

 Testing Criteria: